Homogeneous Sobolev and Besov spaces on special Lipschitz domains and their traces: Introduction

-Therefore the realization of homogeneous function spaces on special Lipschitz domains provided by Costabel, M${}^\text{c}$Intosh and Taggart \cite{CostabelTaggartMcIntosh2013}, built on $\bigslant{\eus{S}'(\mathbb{R}^n)}{\mathbb{C}[x]}$, seems to be far from being exploitable for linear problems with boundary values, in addition of being not suitable for non-linear problems.
+This implies that if one takes any abstract completion to define these spaces, one would encounter elements that cannot be \textit{canonically} identified with actual distributions. \end{itemize} In particular, the realization of homogeneous function spaces on special Lipschitz domains provided by Costabel, M${}^\text{c}$Intosh and Taggart \cite{CostabelTaggartMcIntosh2013}, built on $\bigslant{\mathcal{S}'(\mathbb{R}^n)}{\mathcal{P}(\mathbb{R}^n)}$, appears to be inapplicable for linear problems with boundary values and unsuitable for non-linear problems.